-- Manage Own means the person can create and edit their own bookings, time off, resources, projects or clients, but they can’t make changes to those created by others.
-In fact, if they change the Booker of a booking to another resource, they’ll be unable to edit it because it will no longer be theirs.
+Manage Own means the person can create and edit their own bookings, time off, resources, projects, or clients, but they can’t make changes to those created by others.
+There is one exception - if someone has Manage Own permissions in the Resources section, they will also be able to edit their own resource profile, even if it was added by somebody else.
+Please note that, if someone changes the Booker of an event to another resource, they’ll be unable to edit it because they will no longer be the owner.

 - Manage All means the person can create and edit all bookings, time off, resources, projects, and clients.
 For security reasons, you should try to limit the resources with Manage All access to only those who truly need it, such as administrators.

 Set all sliders to No Access if you want to fully restrict someone to viewing only their own calendar events.
 They will still see their personal Dashboard and profile settings but won’t be able to see or access any other part of the app.